Ban on Puppy Farming

 Will Lucy’s Law Work?

 Puppy farmers rely on advertising and social media to sell puppies.
-There is no option for them to ‘go underground’, they need to be seen to sell, and by doing that, they risk prosecution.
+There is no option for them to ‘go underground’.
+They need to be seen to sell, and by doing that, they risk prosecution.

 If You Are Thinking Of Buying A Puppy

-It is packed with all the information you need before purchasing a puppy and has the support of the RSPCA, PDSA, Dogs Trust, Animal Welfare and many other pet welfare organisations.
+In addition, it has the support of the RSPCA, PDSA, Dogs Trust, Animal Welfare and many other pet welfare organisations.

 The good news is it is completely free to view online or download.